Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 The Expanse

-The space drama The Expanse ended this year after six seasons.
+The space drama The Expanse ended last year after six seasons.
 The show is one of the best dramas out there, sci-fi or not, and hewed closely to the nine-book series by James S. A. Corey.
 While the show ended with some closure, there are still those three final books that fans would love to see on-screen in some form.
 Perhaps a movie down the road?

 Lost in Space